What is Cost Management?

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion

 The company wants to launch a new product named “DD” (franchisee).
-The company is required to pay a royalty of 15% on selling price to the franchisee owner.
+The company is required to pay a royalty of 15% on the selling price to the franchisee owner.
 The expected selling price = $ 100 per item & the profit percentage is 25% on the selling price.
 The cost details are as follows:

 The question is determining the target cost & the possible cost reduction.